 Popcorn is a great way to feel like you are eating volume and an excellent source of fiber.
 The average serving size for popcorn is 3 cups.
 Look for lightly salted brands like Skinny Pop or make your own at home.
 Customize your toppings by adding Nutritional Yeast or Italian seasoning on top.

 There are plenty of snacks to satisfy your sweet tooth.
-Pay attention to the amount of added sugar on the label is important if you’re watching blood sugars.
+It’s important to pay attention to the amount of added sugar on the label if you’re watching blood sugars.
 It’s best to choose snacks that have naturally occurring sugars.

-You can find some kidney-friendly prepackaged snack bars or make your own at home.
-These are a perfect on-the-go snack to pack in your purse or bag when you need a little something to carry you through to keep your energy up though the day.
+Snack bars: You can find some kidney-friendly prepackaged snack bars or make your own at home.
+These are a perfect on-the-go snack to pack in your purse or bag when you need a little something to carry you through to keep your energy up throughout the day.
 That’s It and Larabars are both kidney-friendly snack bars.

 Dips are a perfect vehicle for incorporating more veggies and make perfect renal diet snacks.
 Take those crunchy veggie ideas and dive them into some of these yummy kidney-friendly dips.

-Homemade hummus is your best best to avoid added phosphate, potassium and sodium, but there are some decent pre-packaged options.
+Hummus: Homemade hummus is your best bet to avoid added phosphate, potassium and sodium, but there are some decent pre-packaged options.
 Check out this super easy homemade Roasted Red Pepper Hummus recipe.

-Pair with your favorite crunchy snack and you got yourself a kidney-friendly snack packed full of protein and fiber to keep you going.
-Homemade is best as most ready to eat dips have a lot of so
+Bean dip: Pair with your favorite crunchy snack and you got yourself a kidney-friendly snack packed full of protein and fiber to keep you going.
+Homemade is best as most ready to eat dips have a lot of sodium and added phosphorus.

-Snacks are a great way to bridge the nutrient gap where your meals may be lacking.
+Snacks are certainly a great way to bridge the nutrient gap where your meals may be lacking.
 They help you to increase the nutrient density in your diet to keep your kidneys healthy.
-Keeping kidney-friendly snacks on hand help you from turning to unhealthy choices.
+Keeping kidney-friendly snacks on hand helps you from turning to unhealthy choices.